bufbuild-ru/docs/docs/breaking/rules/index.md

 ## Categories

-Buf's breaking rules fit under four categories—from strictest to most lenient:
+Buf's breaking rules fit under four categories — from strictest to most lenient:

 - `FILE`: **Default.** Detects changes that move generated code between files, breaking generated source code on a per-file basis.
-This breaks generated stubs in some languages—for example, it's safe to move code between files in Go but not in Python.
+This breaks generated stubs in some languages — for example, it's safe to move code between files in Go but not in Python.
 - `PACKAGE`: Detects changes that break generated source code changes on a per-package basis.
 It detects changes that break the generated stubs, but only accounting for package-level changes.
 - `WIRE_JSON`: Detects changes that break wire (binary) or JSON encoding.
 Because JSON is ubiquitous, this is the recommended minimum level.
 - `WIRE`: Detects changes that break wire (binary) encoding.

 Unlike lint rules, you shouldn't mix and exclude specific breaking change rules, although the checker allows it.
-Instead it's best to choose one of the four categories—if there's any doubt, choose `FILE`. `buf breaking` is feedback that your changes may break your program or others' programs.
+Instead it's best to choose one of the four categories — if there's any doubt, choose `FILE`. `buf breaking` is feedback that your changes may break your program or others' programs.
 You always have the option of being less strict later.See the [rules](#rules) section below for details about individual rules and what categories they're in.

 ### `FILE` and `PACKAGE`